Sitecore/Sitecore.HabitatHome.Commerce/README.md

 Note: If you've already deployed the HabitatHome Content demo, and you wish to run the HabitatHome Commerce demo in a new instance by customizing these sttings, you would need to also customize the settings in the HabitatHome Content demo and deploy it to the new instance **before** deploying HabitatHome Commerce.

 See README.md in Sitecore.HabitatHome.Content for custom settings.

-## Installation
-**All installation instructions assume using PowerShell 5.1 in administrative mode.**

 ### 1 Clone the Repository
 Clone the Sitecore.HabitatHome.Commerce repository locally - default settings assume **`C:\Projects\Sitecore.HabitatHome.Commerce`**.